 The narrow, symmetric line profiles with Lorentzian wings caused by electron-scattering (i.e., IIn-like) continue to persist in \sn{} for the first week of the SN evolution.
-Then, in the +5.48~d and +6.36~d spectra, the \ion{He}{ii} emission begins to fade (Fig. \ref{fig:vels}) and the SN develops a broad absorption profile in all Balmer series transitions, indicating the escape of photons from the fast moving ejecta and a decrease in CSM density.
+Then, in the +5.48~d and +6.36~d spectra, the \ion{He}{ii} emission begins to fade (Fig. \ref{fig:vels}) and the SN develops a broad absorption profile in all Balmer transitions, indicating the escape of photons from the fast moving ejecta and a decrease in CSM density.
 We therefore define the duration of the IIn-like line profiles as the transition point at which the optical depth to electron-scattering has dropped enough to see the emerging fast-moving SN ejecta.
 For \sn{}, we estimate that this change occurs at $t_{\rm IIn} \approx 8 $~days, which is reflective of the disappearance of the electron-scattering wings in the \ion{He}{ii} emission line and the development of broad absorption profiles at Balmer series wavelengths.
+This indicates that the photosphere is first located in the unshocked CSM (far above the shock), then in the swept up material present in the fast moving dense shell (i.e., shocked CSM), and then in the fastest moving SN ejecta below the dense shell.
 Based on the $T > 10$~keV X-ray spectrum of \sn{} \citep{Grefenstette23}, there is sufficiently high temperatures for \ion{He}{ii} to exist, so the decrease in line strength can be attributed to a reduction in particle density as the shock samples CSM at $r>10^{15}$~cm.
 As shown in Figure \ref{fig:vels}, the bluest edge of the H$\alpha$ and H$\beta$ line profiles corresponds to velocities of $\sim$8500~$\kms$, which provides a lower limit on the velocities of the fastest moving H-rich material at the shock front.
 By two weeks post-explosion, the SN spectra is composed of broad \ion{H}{i} absorption profiles, similar to other young SNe~II.